Hypertonia and Cerebral Palsy

 Hypertonia is a condition in which there is an excessive amount of activity (muscle tone) in a muscle when a person does not intend to move it.
 Hypertonia is the opposite of hypotonia, which means too little muscle tone.
 However, it is important to note that some individuals may be affected by both issues.

 The amount of tone in a muscle is controlled by signals from the brain that tell it when to contract.
-These signalling pathways sometimes function improperly in people who have neurodevelopmental disabilities like cerebral palsy (CP), who have had a brain injury or stroke, been exposed to neurotoxins, or have a disease like multiple sclerosis (MS), Parkinson’s, or brain cancer.
+These signaling pathways sometimes function improperly in people who have neurodevelopmental disabilities like cerebral palsy (CP), who have had a brain injury or stroke, been exposed to neurotoxins, or have a disease like multiple sclerosis (MS), Parkinson’s, or brain cancer.
 Among other problems, hypertonia can cause stiffness, problems with balance, and spastic reflexes.

 How Is Hypertonia Related to Cerebral Palsy?